Ballance has a team of experts covering the entire country

 When she is not working, Latoya enjoys a wide range of sports, and has a particular passion for hockey, snowboarding and rugby.

 Aaron Pemberton joined Ballance in June 2001 as the Nutrient Specialist for the Pukekohe district.
-In November 2004 he transferred to the southern King Country, a move that saw him return to the district in which he grew up.
-In April 2008, he was promoted to the position of Key Accounts Representative.
+In 2004 he transferred to the King Country, and in 2008, he was promoted to the position of Key Accounts Representative covering the Waikato and King Country Regions.

-Aaron's farming interest has its roots in his childhood, where he quickly learnt the fundamentals as he grew up on the family dairy farm in the King Country.
+Aaron grew up on the family dairy farm in the King Country.
 He went on to achieve an Honours degree in Agricultural Science at Lincoln University, and furthered his practical education by working on both dairy and sheep and beef farms.
+In 2015 completed his certification to become certified as a Nutrient Management Adviser.

 The opportunity to get out and meet a variety of farmers is one aspect of the job that Aaron really enjoys.
-He also gets satisfaction from being able to combine his scientific knowledge of farming with the practical realities facing his customers.
+He also gets satisfaction from working with his farming customers to provide the best nutrient management solutions for them and their farms.

 Andrew Rutherford is the Key Accounts Nutrient Specialist for the Central Plateau, and has worked in the agriculture industry for 20 years.
 He spent seven years with PGG Wrightson Ltd working up through the ranks from a trainee in the Central Plateau to Branch Manager in Katikati, before joining Ballance in March 2002.
 A promotion to Key Accounts Nutrient Specialist followed in April 2008 - a role in which Andrew enjoys building strong business relationships, and having a positive influence on his customers farming operations through providing quality advice.